fireproofsocks/dotenvy/docs/guides/getting_started.md

 > Any variables you declare in your from in your `env` files are _not_ exported
 > back to the system; i.e. `System.put_env/2` is NOT called.
 In other words,
 > declaring a variable `FOO` in one of your parsed `.env` files does not mean
-> you can use `System.get_env/2` to retrieve it later.
+> `System.get_env/2` can be used to retrieve it later.
 This encapsulation is by design!
 > If you want to set environment variables, you must do it explicitly.

 ## Establishing a contract